artefactual-labs/am-packbuild/rpm-testing/README.md

 Alternatively, provision the box using the local repository (`../rpm`), which needs to be previously built:

+    # Build the packages and the local repo.
+Then create the box.
+    $ make -C ../rpm
     $ LOCAL_REPOSITORY="yes" vagrant up

 Once is up you should be able to access to the web interfaces: